2013 – Gluten Free Living

 Blend or process until smooth.

 Pesto Hummus is some of the best tasting hummus I’ve ever eaten.
 It has simply marvelous flavor.
+It can be served with anything, though it tasted great on crackers!

 I had a guy who grew up eating middle eastern food sample this hummus and he thought it was excellent.